bright/new-www/content/jobs/senior-fullstack-developer.md

 * design and implement server-side logic, APIs, and database structures for backend applications
 * participate in code reviews to maintain code quality and ensure best practices
 * provide constructive feedback to team members as well as to the clients
-* share knowlege with the rest of the team (outside and inside the organisation)
+* share knowledge with the rest of the team (outside and inside the organisation)

 ## what we would like to see ✅

-* at least 4 years of commercial programming experience as a fullstack develoepr or ina  similar role
+* at least 4 years of commercial programming experience as a fullstack developer or similar role
 * solid understanding of TypeScript/JavaScript
 * deep working experience with Node.js and React
 * a solution-oriented mindset